-Broadway Dims Its Lights Tonight in Memory of Shirley Herz
+Broadway to Dim Lights August 14 in Memory of Shirley Herz

 The Broadway community mourns the loss of celebrated theatrical publicist Shirley Herz, who passed away on Sunday at age 87.
-The marquees of Broadway theatres in New York will be dimmed in her memory tonight, August 14th, at exactly 8:00 p.m. for one minute.
+The marquees of Broadway theatres in New York will be dimmed in her memory on Wednesday, August 14th, at exactly 8:00 p.m. for one minute.

 During her nearly 65 years of working in the world of theatre, Shirley Herz received numerous honors: In 2009, she was awarded Tony Honors for Excellence in the Theatre, given to "individuals that have demonstrated extraordinary achievement in theater but are not eligible in any of the established Tony categories."
 A year later, she received the Theatre Hall of Fame Founders Award for Outstanding Contribution to the Theatre.
 In 2008, the Manhattan Theatre Club named the lobby of its Broadway home (The Samuel J. Friedman Theatre on West 47th St.) the "Shirley Herz and Bob Ullman Lobby."
 Mr. Ullman is a longtime colleague.